oomlout/oomlout_oomp_builder/navigation/oobb/part/tool_holder_vertical/05_05_13_ex_tool_side_cutters_generic_110_mm_red/part/readme.md

-# Oobb Part Tool Holder Vertical 05 05 13 Ex Tool Side Cutters Generic 110 Mm Red
+# Oobb Part Tool Holder Vertical 05 05 13 Ex Tool Side Cutters Generic 110 mm Red

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base